whitphx/whitphx.info/content/blog/20220526-react-runner-for-live-sample-page/index.md

 This was also a nice library, but I could not choose it because it does not support imports from nested paths such as `import Something from "package/subpath"`.

 My library was built both for ESM and CommonJS and the CommonJS version allowed such nested imports, so I wanted to show that.

+If this limitation is not a problem for you, Sandpack may be the best for you.

 ## Embedding sample code at build time